 Why Is Your EPC So Important?

-As you can see from the example above, your EPC determines how much revenue you generate from one click on your AdWords ad.
+As you can see from the example above, your EPC determines how much revenue you generate from one click on your Google ad.
 By knowing how much you’ll generate, you instantly know how much you can afford to pay per click!
 To maintain a profitable ad campaign, you know that you can not pay more than $10 per click for any of your keywords.

 That’s helpful, but let’s take this a step further.
 I said EPC determines your long-term success and here’s why…